The “new normal” of post-pandemic strategy development.

 My 80/20 rule states to set strategic goals that will last (even with today’s fast pace of change) teams must allocate only 80 percent of their capacity when finalizing a strategic plan.
 They need to retain ideally up to 20 percent of their capacity to address change in their market.
 If they do this, they provide the balance required to stay both vision-driven and market-responsive.

-In last week's post, I shared the exercise we use to help teams rank and order initiatives or ideas during strategy development; read Big Rocks First or and download our exercise and use it to prioritize with your team.
+In last week's post, I shared the exercise we use to help teams rank and order initiatives or ideas during strategy development; read Big Rocks First or download our exercise and use it to prioritize with your team.
 However, agreeing on priorities is only part of the challenge in developing plans that work.
 You must also prepare for executing of your priorities with the ability to respond to changing conditions without blowing up your plan.
 This is where my 80/20 rule comes in.

 When finalizing objectives phase and stage to achieve your objectives while balancing three competing priorities: